nodemcu/nodemcu-firmware/docs/modules/pixbuf.md

 buffer:mix(192, buffer)
 ```

+## pixbuf.buffer:mix4I5()
+Like [`pixbuf.buffer:mix()`](#pixbufbuffermix) but treats the first channel as
+a scaling, 5-bit intensity value.
+The buffers must all have four channels.
+This is mostly useful for APA102 LEDs.

 ## pixbuf.buffer:power()
 Computes the total energy requirement for the buffer.
 This is merely the total sum of all the pixel values (which assumes that each color in each
 pixel consumes the same amount of power).
 A real WS2812 (or WS2811) has three constant current drivers of 20mA -- one for each of R, G and B. The